-Why choose Firefox over Chrome?
+Why should you choose Firefox over Chrome?

 Firefox is trusted for its privacy advantages.